sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-inventory.md

 # Inventory

-The *Inventory* panel provides information about frequently used objects.
+The *Inventory* panel provides information about the number of objects in use.

 ## Inventory Objects

 The inventory summary counts deployed and released objects.
+It does not count draft objects that have not been deployed or released.

 - **Workflows**
 - **Jobs**.